CHIP-SPV/chipStar/docs/Using.md

 ### Compiling CUDA application directly with chipStar

-CUDA sources can be compiled directly without converting the sources to HIP first with our `cucc` CUDA compiler which can be used as drop-in replacement for [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html).
+CUDA sources can be compiled directly without converting the sources to HIP first.
+CUDA compilation can be driven with the `cucc` compiler driver which can be used as drop-in replacement for [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html).
-Beware though - the tool, and our CUDA runtime headers, are still a work in progress and some features are missing not not supported.
-Here is non-exhaustive list of known issues and limitations:
+Beware though - the tool, and the CUDA runtime headers, are still a work in progress and some features are missing not not supported.
+Here is a non-exhaustive list of known issues and limitations:

 * Only a subset of nvcc options are supported.
 Some of them are ignored now, others are not processed and they may cause compile